jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 ## Validate the Architecture

 Even with a clear architecture, one can easily violate their rules by accident.
 So I strongly recommend to run some tests to validate the architecture of your application.
 Jexxa simplifies this especially if you use its conventions by providing architectural tests based on [ArchUnit](https://www.archunit.org).
 This ensures that the validation of the architecture is port of your unit tests.

+Jexxa-test provides following architecture tests that.
+*   [Pattern Language](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate the correct annotation of your application using project [Addend](http://addend.jexxa.io/)
+*   [Ports&Adapters Architecture](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validates dependencies between packages of your application
+*   [Usage of Aggregates](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate that your business logic is not exposed

 ### Validate Ports and Adapters